MTLDDB/graphql-client/README.md

 Please copy the source code to your computer and use java7 to compile and package it.
 Due to the use of local packages, Maven's dependency delivery was interrupted, and some dependencies needed for the project need to be added.Or upload the package to Maven's private server

-Subsequent uses will fully use the rules of version 1.2.

-Welcome to my home page:[Mount Cloud](http://www.mountcloud.org)

 ## Update 1.2 Note

 Requested parameters support custom complex types and Enum types.